 A systematic review and meta-analysis were performed to answer the following research question: Does the use of whitening strips (WS) lead to an equivalent color change compared with supervised dental bleaching in patients with permanent dentition?

-Methods: A search was performed on August 10, 2017 (updated on March 22, 2019), in PubMed, the Brazilian Library in Dentistry, Latin American and Caribbean Health Sciences Literature database, Cochrane Library, Scopus, Web of Science, and SIGLE, without restrictions regarding date or language.
+A search was performed on August 10, 2017 (updated on March 22, 2019), in PubMed, the Brazilian Library in Dentistry, Latin American and Caribbean Health Sciences Literature database, Cochrane Library, Scopus, Web of Science, and grey literature, without restrictions regarding date or language.
 Abstracts from the International Association for Dental Research, unpublished and ongoing trial registries, dissertations, and theses were also searched.
-Only randomized clinical trials (parallel or split mouth) in patients with permanent dentition that compared WS with dentist-supervised dental bleaching performed at home (AH) or in office (IO) were included.
+Only randomized clinical trials (parallel or split mouth) in patients with permanent dentition that compared WS with dentist-supervised dental bleaching performed at-home (AH) or in-office (IO) were included.
 The risk of bias (RoB) was evaluated using the Cochrane Collaboration tool.
 A meta-analysis with subgroup analysis (low and high peroxide concentration) was conducted for color change ΔE* (spectrophotometer) and ΔSGU (shade guide units), risk and intensity of tooth sensitivity (TS), gingival irritation (GI), and patient satisfaction using a random effects model.
-Heterogeneity was assessed with the Cochrane Q test and I2 statistics.
+Heterogeneity was assessed with the Cochran's Q test and I2 statistics.
 GRADE (Grading of Recommendations, Assessment, Development and Evaluation) was used to assess the quality of the evidence.